Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Alongside Ryan and Ringrose, some of the big-name omissions include Sam Underhill, Jonathan Davies and Jonny May.
 Kyle Sinckler was initially amongst the overlooked group, but a toe injury to Irishman Andrew Porter paved the way for the English prop to earn a late call-up to the squad.
 Josh Navidi was also a contentious omission, but he replaced the injured Justin Tipuric.

-As for the coaches, assisting Warren Gatland will be Scotland head coach Gregor Townsend, his defensive assistant Steve Tandy, Leinster’s Robin McBryde, and Wales skills coach Neil Jenkins.
+As for the coaches, assisting Warren Gatland was Scotland head coach Gregor Townsend, his defensive assistant Steve Tandy, Leinster’s Robin McBryde, and Wales skills coach Neil Jenkins.

-Townsend will be Gatland’s attack coach, with Tandy in charge of defence, McBryde the forwards and Jenkins looking after the side’s kicking.
+Townsend was Gatland’s attack coach, with Tandy in charge of defence, McBryde the forwards and Jenkins looking after the side’s kicking.